surtarso/ASAPCabinetFE/README.md

 ```

 ## Features
-- Full screen multi monitor display of table playfield, backglass and DMD
+- Full screen multi monitor display of table playfield, backglass and DMD.
+- Tailored to mimic [Visual Pinball X](https://github.com/vpinball/vpinball) cabinet setup for seamless transitions.
-- Navigate tables with titles and wheels
+- Navigate tables with titles and/or wheels.
-- Extended settings for many display configurations
+- Extended settings for many display configuration arrangements.
+- Keybind friendly and joystick support.
-- Extremely lightweight and simple
+- Extremely lightweight and customizable.
-- No need to download artpacks, generate your own!
+- No need to download artpacks, generate your own.
 (See [tools](#generator-tools))
-- Just what it takes to make a cabinet look good
+- Just what it takes to make your cabinet look good!

 ## How it works
-- Scans `VPX_ROOT_FOLDER` recursively for `.vpx` files.
+- Scans recursively for `.vpx` files.
+- Creates up to three windows for playfield, backglass and DMD.
-- Loads images or videos for the playfield, wheel, backglass, and DMD for each table.
+- Loads default or custom images and/or videos for the playfield, wheel, backglass, and DMD for each table.
-- Creates up to three windows for Playfield, Backglass and DMD.
+- Launches tables with desired VPX executable.

 ### Dependencies
 > [!IMPORTANT]